FTBTeam/docs/docs/mods/1.16/ftb-jar-mod/for-kubejs.md

         efficiency: 1.25
     });

-    /*Adds the "low" temperature to the Magma Block with 50% reduced efficiency (0.5 times slower than normal)*/ event.recipes.ftbjarmod.temperature_source({
+    /*Adds the "low" temperature to the magma block with 50% reduced efficiency (0.5 times slower than normal)*/ event.recipes.ftbjarmod.temperature_source({
         temperature: 'low',